ptiger10/better-work-done-faster/README.md

 If you are new to programming, API is a scary word.
 Everyone throws it around so casually, but what actually is it and how do you *use* one?
 In the context of web data, an API is nothing other than a specialized web server just waiting to return information, as long as you ask for it in the right way.
 APIs are hosted at **web endpoints** (e.g., http://api.open-notify.org/iss-now.json).
 Sometimes these function like typical websites (e.g., if you navigate to the above link, it will display the current ISS location information in a web browser).
 Sometimes they don't.
 Most web APIs are accompanied by **documentation** (e.g., [iss-now](http://open-notify.org/Open-Notify-API/ISS-Location-Now/)) that specify the required inputs and outputs.
 Many require you to register with the API provider first to obtain an **API key** or security token.

- Python makes it easy to collect web data via API.
-With [this script](code_samples/web_data2), you can programmatically collect web data every day and add it to your existing collection, yielding a result like this:
+ Python makes it easy to collect the web data via API (leaving aside the fact that the ISS moves at 28,000km/hr, so your daily observations are not worth much...).
+With [this script](code_samples/web_data2), you can programmatically collect the ISS's location every day and add it to your existing collection, yielding a result like this:

 ![NASA List](resources/iss_table.png)

 ### Conclusion

 These examples are just the tip of the iceberg for demonstrating the power and utility of Python at work.
 Now it's time to empower you to see these things in action yourself.
-To this end, let's configure your local environment for rapid Python learning.
+To this end, let's (configure your local environment for rapid Python learning)[FIRST_PROJECT.md].